wcm-io/wcm-io-handler/media/src/site/markdown/configuration.md

 The DAM source implementation for Media Handler requires a background service that detects additional metadata for each rendition that is added, modified or removed for a DAM asset (to calculate their width and height and store them in the repository).

-This service needs a service user mapping for the factory configuration `org.apache.sling.serviceusermapping.impl.ServiceUserMapperImpl.amended` with an entry like this:
+This service needs a principal-based mapping for the factory configuration `org.apache.sling.serviceusermapping.impl.ServiceUserMapperImpl.amended` with an entry like this:

 ```
-user.mapping=["io.wcm.handler.media=wcmioDamSystemUser"]
+user.mapping=["io.wcm.handler.media=[dam-writer-service]"]
 ```

-The user should have `jcr:read` and `rep:write` privileges on `/content/dam`.
-This configuration and system user is only required on Author instances.
+The principal `dam-writer-service` that comes with AEM can be used for this.

 This configuration is required **only on author instances**.

-### Workflow process for rendition metadata

-There is also a workflow process implementation named "wcm.io Media Handler: Rendition metadata" that can be applied to any existing asset to generate the metadata (width/height information) for all assets that were present in the system before the background service was deployed.
-Create a custom workflow, add a "Process Step" and assign this process with "Handler Advance" flag.

-However, this workflow process should not be part of the main "DAM Update Asset" workflow, as this would trigger the metadata generation twice for new assets.

-See this [How-to article][workflow-how-to] for details.

 ### Previews for inline images in Authoring